 One of the most common mistakes that investors make is to confuse volatility with risk.
 At best, it leads to unnecessary stress and worry, and at worst it can lead to heavy financial losses.
 It is therefore vital that investors understand the difference between the two.

-At its simplest, volatility a way of describing the degree by which share values fluctuate.
+At its simplest, volatility is a way of describing the degree by which share values fluctuate.
 In volatile periods, shares prices swing sharply up and down while in less volatile periods their performance is more smooth and predictable.

 Risk, on the other hand, is the chance of selling your investments at a loss, and the main factor that differentiates the two is your time horizon.

 In one sense, this is perfectly understandable; the stock market is a risky place to be in the short term, and watching the value of your life savings jump around from day to day can be gut-churning.

-For example, Brewin Dolphin’s analysis of a balanced portfolio benchmark over the past 20 years shows that the best time to invest was in 1998, just two years before the tech bubble burst in March 2000, and shares plunged in value.
+For example, Brewin Dolphin’s analysis of a balanced portfolio benchmark over the past 20 years shows that the best time to invest was in 1998, just two years before the tech bubble burst in March 2000 and shares plunged in value.

-Even those that invested in 2000, literally just before the crash, would have seen their money more than double in the years since, although it would have been an extremely volatile ride along the way.
+Even those who invested in 2000, literally just before the crash, would have seen their money more than double in the years since, although it would have been an extremely volatile ride along the way.

-“This tactic has served us well and we have outperformed our benchmark index in 11 out of the last 13 years, through judicious use of our award-winning research and asset allocation strategies.
-But by far the most consistent message is that having a long enough time horizon and not reacting emotionally to market movements is key to success as an investor.”
+“This tactic has served us well and we have outperformed our benchmark index in 11 out of the last 13 years, through judicious use of our research and asset allocation strategies.
+But by far the most consistent message is that having a long enough time horizon, and not reacting emotionally to market movements, is key to success as an investor.”